trlatimer/classRoster/readme.md

   3. Define an enumerated data type Degree for the degree programs containing the following data elements SECURITY, NETWORKING and SOFTWARE.
     Note: This information should be included in the degree.h file.
   4. For the Student class, do the following:
-    A. Create the base class Student in the files student.h and student.cpp, which includes each the following variables:
+    - Create the base class Student in the files student.h and student.cpp, which includes each the following variables:
       - student ID
       - first name
       - last name